-COURSE OUTCOMES: After completion of this course, student will be able to
+At the end of the course, the student will be able to

 - 1. Interpret the errors in the results of an experiment. - 2.
 Demonstrate the wave nature of light experimentally - 3.
 Utilize physical properties of magnetic and dielectric materials for various applications - 4.
 Make use of lasers and optical fibers for engineering applications - 5.
 Explain light induced phenomenon and motion of electrons in electric and magnetic fields